(bŭk′ă) pl. buccae [L., cheek] The cheek.

 tail b.
 In an embryo, a rapidly proliferating mass of cells at the caudal extremity.
 SYN: end bud.

 taste b.
-Any of the primary sensory cells that are found mainly on the margins and the back of the ...
+Any of the primary sensory cells that are found ...